fiso64/slsk-batchdl/README.md

 ### Bandcamp
 An bandcamp url: Download a single track, and album, or an artist's entire discography.
-Extracts the artist name, album name and sets --album-track-count=""n+"", where n is the number of visible tracks on the bandcamp page.
+Extracts the artist name, album name and sets --album-track-count="n+", where n is the number of visible tracks on the bandcamp page.

 ### Search string